Skip to main content

 Once the MV cameras are selected, an Email Recipient or an SMS Recipient can be added.

-Snapshots are taken at the time of Event generation and NOT the button press.
-There’s about 5-10 second of delay between the button press and the snapshot time.
+1. Snapshots are taken at the time of Event generation and NOT immediately following button press.
+There is approximately a 5-10 second delay between the moment the button is pressed and the moment the snapshot is taken.

-Both Email and SMS recipients will receive a time stamped video link of the button press as well.
+2. Both Email and SMS recipients will receive a time-stamped video link (leading to dashboard footage) of the button press as well.

-Images will be converted to MMS for US/Canada numbers.
-Please make sure the end user can receive MMS.
+3. Images will be converted to MMS for US/Canada numbers.
+Please ensure the end user can receive MMS.
 Carrier rates will apply to receive MMS.

-For Worldwide users, the image will be hosted by Twilio and a short url will be sent out.
+4. For users outside US/Canada, the image will be hosted by Twilio and a short URL will be sent instead.

 Toggle SSID

-Another Dashboard automation where a user can configure a specific SSID in the same Wireless Network to be toggled when a button is triggered.
+Users can set up a dashboard automation to toggle a specific SSID in the same wireless network when a button is triggered.

 Only SSIDs in the same network as the MT30 can be selected as an action.